 • Develop healthy sobriety strategies to prevent relapse

 • Education on drugs and drug use

 Outpatient rehabilitation is also good for patients who have responsibilities that they might not be able to leave to others like child-rearing.
 Clients will also receive one hour of individual counseling per week.
-See our outpatient information page here.

 Our aftercare treatment plan helps the victim of drug addiction keep control of their lives after treatment.
-For an extensive explanation of our valuable aftercare services please see this.

 If you or anyone you know is abusing drugs there is help available.
-At the DreamLife Recovery drug rehab clinic located in Pittsburgh, PA we are serious about helping you and your loved ones start and follow through the road to recovery.
+At the DreamLife Recovery drug rehab clinic located near Pittsburgh, PA we are serious about helping you and your loved ones start and follow through the road to recovery.

 Drug addiction is a serious disease and treatment should not be delayed.
 Please contact DreamLife Recovery or call (844) 402-3592

 - “Analysis of Overdose Deaths in Pennsylvania, 2016” – DEA Philadelphia, University of Pittsburgh; July 2017

 - “Drug overdose epidemic has been growing exponentially for decades” – Science News, University of Pittsburgh Schools of the Health Sciences; 20 September, 2018

 - “The Opioid Threat in Pennsylvania” – DEA Philadelphia, University of Pittsburgh; September 2018